adrevikovska/cleevioWatchesEshop/README.md

 The running application should also have Swagger documentation available on `localhost:8080/api-docs` endpoint.

-Postman collection `Cleevio.postman_collection.json` is included in the root directory for testing purposes.
+Postman collection `cleevio-test-requests.http` is included in the root directory for testing purposes.

 Circle CI is added is hooked to the project for CI purposes.